Skip to content

 Jurisdiction: The Magistrate Courts are courts of limited jurisdiction as outlined as follows by the official Code of Georgia Annotated, Section 15-10-2:

 Legal Advice: If you plan to file a claim in the Magistrate Court or a claim has been filed against you, please be advised that neither the Judge nor the clerks can provide legal advice.
-Not only is it unethical and inproper for the Judge or clerk to give either party legal advice, it is also illegal.
+Not only is it unethical and improper for the Judge or clerk to give either party legal advice, but it is also illegal.
 If you have legal questions concerning your case, please consult the attorney of your choice.
-If you have questions concerning scheduling, please contact the Magistrate Court and one of the clerks will be glad to assist you.
+If you have questions concerning scheduling, please contact the Magistrate Court, and one of the clerks will be glad to assist you.